maxpaln/simple_reveal_ctrl_example/README.md

 - LED Bank:

-LEDs D22, D23, D24, D25 will always show a counter.
-LEDs D18, D19, D20, D21 will show
+LEDs D22, D23, D24, D25 will show a counter based on the value of the Virtual Switches (see below):

-the output of the Virtual LEDs.
+LEDs D18, D19, D20, D21 will show the output of the Virtual LEDs.

 - 7-Segment Display:

-The output of the seven segment display will update based on the data written to the Register interface.
-The 7-segment displlay will not illuminate until the reveal controller is connected.
+The decimal point indicator shows when bit 0 of address 0x0 has been detected by the user application (this indicates the upper bits of address 0x0 have been latched).
+When bit 0 is cleared, the decimal point turns off and the 7-segment display will show the character written to the upper 4-bits of the address 0x0.
+For example, to show the character 'A' on the 7-segment display the following two register writes should be performed:

+Data 0xA001 should be written to address 0x90000000 (The decimal point will illuminate) Data 0x0000 should be written to address 0x90000000 (the 7-segment will show 'A')

 - Virtual LEDs:

 The Virtual LEDs are assigned as follows:

-Bit 0 : D18 : Will display the state of Virtual Switch Bit 0
-Bit 1 : D19 : Will display the state of Virtual Switch Bit 1
-Bit 2 : D20 : Will display the state of Push Button 2
+Bit 3:0 : Will display the state of Virtual Switch Bits 3:0 Bit 4   : Will display the state of the Push Button 2 (PB2)
-Bit 3 : D21 : Will display the state of the Counter MSB (D25)

-In the case of Bit 0, 1 and 2 - the LEDs will illuminate when the Virtual Switch or push button 2 is asserted.

 - Virtual Switches:

 The Virtual Switches control the following behaviour:

-Bit 0 : Change the counter direction.
-Asserting bit 0 will count down, deasserting will
-        count up
-Bit 1 : Invert the polarity of the 7-segment controller output.

-Once the Reveal Controller is connected changes to the Virtual Switches will be reflected in the state of the LEDs (D18, D19), the direction of the Counter and the output on the 7-segment display.
-The user can also read/write to the Register Interface to confirm the correct functionality.
-It should be noted that address range 0x90000000 to 0x9000000F is written by the example design so will periodically be updated.
-Address range 0x9000000F to 0x9000FFFF is unused can be read/written as needed.
+// Counter Logic Pseudo Code
+// if (Virtual Switch Bit 0 is set)
+//   The counter is running (Virtual Switch Bit 1 defines the direction)
+// else
+//   if (Virtual Switch Bit 2 is set)
+//     Clear the counter (set to all 0s)
+//   else if (Virtual Switch Bit 3 is set)
+//     Set the counter to all 1s

 2.3.3 Running Reveal Controller via the TCL Console in the Radiant GUI
 ----------------------------------------------------------------------